Gizra/public_education/README.md

 # todo: use the output of grunt build instead.
 grunt server

-# Remove node modules folder as it breaks building process
+# In some cases (e.g. Android) we need to remove "node_modules" folder as it
+# breaks the building process.
-rm -rf node_modules/
+# rm -rf node_modules

 # Build android platform.
 phonegap local build android